StateSmith/example-drawio-1/README.md

 ![](./src/Tutorial1Sm.drawio.svg)

-The one downside though is that editable draw.io xml is embedded as binary in the svg.
+The one downside though is that the editable draw.io xml is embedded as binary in the svg.
 This can be tricky if you have multiple developers changing the svg on different git branches and wanting to merge the changes together.
 This is a common problem with some other state machine software like Matlab Simulink.
-You could also choose to use a regular XML `.drawio` files instead of `drawio.svg` files.
+You could also choose to use regular XML `.drawio` files instead of `drawio.svg` files.
 This usually isn't an issue we run into at my work.

 <br/>